Live Virus Vaccines: Examples, Advantages, and More

 Live viral vaccines are just one type of vaccine.
 There are other types that do not involve live viruses or bacteria.
 These include:

-• Inactivated vaccines: Also referred to as "killed" or "inactivated whole-cell" vaccines, these involve a dead virus or bacterium that the immune system still regards as harmful, triggering a pathogen-specific immune response.
-The annual flu shot is one such example of this, as are the rabies (spread through saliva of animals) and hepatitis A (liver infection) vaccines.
+• Inactivated vaccines: Also referred to as “killed” or “inactivated whole-cell” vaccines, these involve a dead virus or bacterium that the immune system still regards as harmful, triggering a pathogen-specific immune response.
+DTaP and Tdap are killed vaccines, along with the annual flu shot, polio, rabies, and hepatitis A vaccines.

 • Toxoid vaccines: These vaccines do not produce immunity to the actual infection.
 Rather, they contain a chemically altered toxin made by the bacterium or virus that the immune system responds to, preventing the harmful effects of the infection.
-The tetanus vaccine (prevents painful muscle contractions) is one such example of this type.
+The tetanus vaccine, which prevents painful muscle contractions, is one such example of this type.

 • Conjugate vaccines: This type of vaccine targets bacteria that have an outer coating made up of sugar molecules (polysaccharides).
 This coating is designed to disguise the bacteria and prevent an immune response.
 These vaccines are effective in young children who have an immature immune system.
 Haemophilus influenzae type B (Hib) vaccine (prevents a severe infection) is one such example.